Greenie-app/Frontend/README.md

 ## Architecture

-The frontend website is built using TypeScript and Vue.js.
-The root view is {Layout}, which uses Vue-Router to render the appropriate subviews.
+The frontend website is built using TypeScript and Vue 3 with the Composition API.
+The application uses Vite as the build tool for fast development and optimized production builds.
+The root view is {Layout}, which uses Vue Router 4 to render the appropriate subviews.
 Shared functionality is kept under `components/` and individual views under `views/`.

 Components include {MustBeAuthenticated} and {MustBeUnauthenticated}, which act as guards; {Error} and {Spinner} which are full-page views for global error and loading states; {FieldWithErrors} and {Datetime} which are used to render forms;
 and other utility views.
+The UI is built using Naive UI components.

-String assets are managed by Vue-I18n and localized (to English only, currently).
+String assets are managed by Vue I18n 10 and localized (to English only, currently).

-State information is managed by Vuex.
-The main Vuex store is split into a number of different modules.
-The `squadron` module manages state for the squadron whose greenie board the logged-in user is viewing; the `mySquadron` module manages state for the squadron the logged-in user is logged in as (if any).
-The other modules are more or less self-explanatory.
-The `coding.ts` file contains bridges between the JSON representation of these modules sent by the backend, and the TypeScript classes used by the frontend.
+State information is managed by Pinia stores located in `src/stores/`.
+The main stores include:
+- `root` - manages the currently viewed squadron's state
+- `mySquadron` - manages state for the logged-in squadron
+- `auth` - handles authentication state
+- `passes` - manages pass data with pagination
+- `pilots` - handles pilot CRUD operations
+- `logfiles` - manages logfile uploads and processing
+- `account` - handles account-related actions

+The stores use Pinia's persistence plugin to maintain state across page reloads.